redlibrarian/redlibrarian.github.io/_posts/2017-02-01-library-systems-disaster.markdown

 hooking those pieces together (with duct tape and glue) the way we're doing it right now.
-Also, one of the major issues is quality and interoperability of metadata - publisher metadata, when it isn't of abysmally bad quality, doesn't necessarily follow any of the myriod standards the library world has come up with.
+Also, one of the major issues is quality and interoperability of metadata - publisher metadata, when it isn't of abysmally bad quality, doesn't necessarily follow any of the myriad standards the library world has come up with.
 Two different vendor records for the same item can appear radically different.
-And since we trigger system behaviour off metadata (for example, constructing a link resolver URL), the presence or absense of a single field can bring the whole house of cards down.
+And since we trigger system behaviour off metadata (for example, constructing a link resolver URL), the presence or absence of a single field can bring the whole house of cards down.

 It's disheartening to think that the systems you work on are not only pretty crappy, but that there's no feasible way of fixing them.
-We may - as a profession - need to decide that we're going to tear everything down and start from scratch.
+We can't redesign our existing systems - they are already in production, and we have so much else on our plates.
+However, we may - as a profession - need to decide that we're going to tear everything down and start from scratch.
 But I'm afraid that the library world's solution will end up like the library's world's solution to